Eric Pimentel

-Eric Lima Pimentel (born 15 January 2003) is a Brazilian footballer who plays as a defender for Vasco da Gama.
+Eric Lima Pimentel (born 15 January 2003) is a Brazilian professional footballer who plays as a centre-back for Georgian Erovnuli Liga club Torpedo Kutaisi.

 Club career

 Eric Pimentel joined the academy of Vasco da Gama at the end of 2015.
 He went on to win a number of accolades at youth level, before making his debut in January 2023.
 His performances in the youth teams of Vasco da Gama drew the attention of Spanish sides Villarreal, Real Valladolid and Granada.

-Despite this interest, he signed a new contract with Vasco da Gama in February 2023.
+On 10 July, Portuguese side Porto announced the free signing of Pimentel, after his contract with Vasco da Gama had expired.
+He joined the B team.

+In early February 2025, Eric Pimentel joined Georgian top league side Torpedo Kutaisi on a two-year deal.

 International career

 Eric Pimentel was called up to the Brazil under-18 squad in February 2021.

 Personal life

 Eric Pimentel is the son of former Vasco da Gama winger Pimentel, who played for the club between 1991 and 1997.